DFHack modding guide¶

 , on the other hand, is much more performance-friendly since it will

-To get something to run once per tick, we can call
+To get something to run once every 1000 ticks, we can call

 repeat-util.scheduleEvery()